taufique74/gatsby-blog-starter/src/content/hello-world/index.md

 ---
-title: 'Lets look at some code'
+title: 'Lets look at some code UPDATED!'
 date: '2018-04-14T22:12:03.284Z'
 ---